eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 class Activity
 ```
 > [!IMPORTANT]
-> Keep in mind to always synchronize the VSS file between the client and the Databroker.
+> Keep in mind to always synchronize a compatible (e.g. subset) VSS file between the client and the Databroker.

 *Example .yaml VSS file*